nbrandolini/Resume/README.md

 *	Provided leadership and participate in the development, implementation, and control of budget processes
 *	Provided assistance to the Assistant Vice President of Budget and Auxiliary Services to formulate, recommend, evaluate and administer Board Rules and Administrative procedures as required for budget
 +	Responsible for monitoring and distribution of lab and tech fee funds and provide regular status reports and analysis to the college-wide deans, campus presidents, Assistant Vice President of Budget and Auxiliary Services
-+	Compiled periodic studies and analysis of data to identify trends and patterns that could impact resource distribution.
-Also, prepared special budget reports and cost analysis
++	Compiled periodic studies and analysis of data to identify trends and patterns that could impact resource distribution       + Also, prepared special budget reports and cost analysis
 +	Prepared projections of current year revenue and expenses and the resulting impact on fund balance
 +	Monitored and budget all personnel positions including new positions, position reclassifications and position eliminations in collaboration with the Human Resources department
 -	Assisted the Assistant Vice President of Budget and Auxiliary Services in the development, implementation and maintenance of the college multi-year financial model